pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 D did not use technology to attract potential tourists before the pandemic.
 E is not expected to recover from the disruptions.

-Item.
 29. According to text, the tourism sector

-Item.
 29. De acordo com o texto, o setor de turismo

 A has been lightly affected by the pandemic. - tem sido ligeiramente afetado pela pandemia.